How to Get More Repeat Customers at Your Auto Service Center

 The Win-Back Window for Auto Service

 Even with a welcome offer and a stamp card, some customers will lapse.
 Their service intervals stretch.
-They try a dealer for a manufacturer recall and end up getting their oil changed there out of convenience.
+They try a dealer for a recall and end up getting their oil changed there out of convenience.
 They move.
 They change vehicles.
 Life happens.

 What Practical Setup Looks Like

 The win-back piece requires one configuration decision: how many days should pass before the Marketing Copilot flags a lapsed customer and drafts a win-back message for your review.
-You set the threshold — 90 days, 120 days, whatever fits your typical service interval — and the Copilot monitors the visit data from there.
+You set the threshold — 90 days, 120 days, whatever fits your typical service interval — and the Copilot monitors visit data from there.
 When a customer crosses that line, you get a push notification with a drafted message ready to send.
 You tap to approve.

 The Business Case Is Simple